 Numerous researchers have proposed theories about how the Great Pyramid and its neighboring pyramids were built.
 Many of these theories involve ramps – either straight or spiral ramps which wrap around the structure.
 However, it’s been estimated that the ramps necessary to do the job would be just as cumbersome as the pyramid itself.
 Furthermore, no evidence of such a ramp exists on site.

 Over 4,500 years later, we still don’t know how the Great Pyramid was built.
 And the question of why is also up for serious debate.
 The Great Pyramid of Giza is claimed by Egyptologists to be a tomb.
-Yet unlike the pyramids of the 3rd, 5th, 6th and later dynasties, the 4th Dynasty pyramids lack writing or inscriptions of any kind that was so typical of Egyptian tombs.
+Yet unlike the pyramids of the 3rd, 5th, 6th and later dynasties, the 4th Dynasty pyramids lack writing or inscriptions of any kind, a feature so typical of Egyptian tombs.

 Herodotus (albeit 2,000 years later) wrote that Khufu was a tyrannical megalomaniac.
 This is a theory echoed by many Egyptologists today.
 But if so, why didn’t Khufu leave his name all over the project?

 Only some crude graffiti in one of the hidden upper ‘relief’ chambers containing Khufu’s name was found.
-But as evidenced by the recent finding of the Diary of Merer, which documents the transport of limestone blocks between Tura and Giza during Khufu’s reign, there’s no doubt that he had a hand in building projects on the Giza plateau.
+But as evidenced by the recent finding of the Diary of Merer, which documents the transport of limestone blocks between Tura and Giza during Khufu’s reign, there’s no doubt that he was involved in construction on the Giza plateau.

 But again, if the pyramid was simply a tomb or a monument to the pharaoh’s ego, why did he leave it so anonymous?